vkstah/birdnest/README.md

 # Birdnest

 This repository contains the source code for the Reaktor Summer 2023 Developer Trainee assignment [Birdnest](https://assignments.reaktor.com/birdnest/).
+You can find the backend repository [here](https://github.com/vkstah/birdnest-backend).

 ## Developing